lgope/folder-manager/README.md

 ## Future Updates 🪴

-- Sort Folder
-- Copy, Paste
+- Drag and Drop Folder/File
 - And More!
 There's always room for improvement!

 ## License 📄